Main Index Pre-Tour Post-Tour Articles Previous Next

 Bird List

-As far as ease of observations were concerned, here is the breakdown for number of kilometers of cycling per new bird species for the five Stages:
+As far as ease of observations was concerned, here is the breakdown for number of kilometers of cycling per new bird species for the five Stages:

 Asia proved to be the least successful Stage for me, with a much longer distance needed to see a new species.
 While there are certainly plenty of nice birds there, their ranges have been so diminished by the ponderous human presence along my route that I was not able to observe very many of them.
 Stage 5 required a surprisingly long distance per species, despite Central America being a hotbed of birding.
 That largely resulted from the similarities of the avifauna of that region with the rest of the neotropics, meaning that many of the birds I saw there were already counted in the Stage 4 tally.
-Stage 1 in Australia would have ranked near the best of the Stages, were it not for the long, uniform distances of the Outback, which provided relatively few sightings.
+Stage 1 in Australia would have ranked near the best of the Stages, were it not for the long, uniform distances of the Outback, which provided relatively few sightings of new species.
 Africa surprised me quite a bit with regards to its ease of observations, though that factor was not very uniform throughout the Stage.
-However, Stage 4 in South America, blew all the others off the map with a mere 90 kilometers required, on average, to spot a new species, meaning that, in effect, I saw one new bird for every cycling day, a truly satisfying state of affairs.
+However, Stage 4 in South America, blew all the others off the map with a mere 79 kilometers required, on average, to spot a new species.
+Meaning that, in effect, I saw more than one new bird species for every cycling day, a truly satisfying state of affairs.

 Stage 1